vanbroup/documents/output/CS.md

 4. An Attestation Letter accompanied by documentary support; or
 5. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

-#### 3.2.2.2 DBA/Tradename

-If the Subject Identity Information is to include a DBA or tradename, the CA SHALL verify the Applicant's right to use the DBA/tradename using at least one of the following:

-1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
-2. A Reliable Data Source;
-3. Communication with a government agency responsible for the management of such DBAs or trade names;
-4. An Attestation Letter accompanied by documentary support; or
-5. A utility bill, bank statement, credit card statement, government-issued tax document, or other form of identification that the CA determines to be reliable.

 #### 3.2.2.2 Authentication of organization identity for EV Code Signing Certificates